ImperialCollegeLondon/M40001_lean/src/2021/logic/README.md

 The `apply` tactic is useful for *arguing backwards*.
 It reduces the goal to a potentially easier goal, without changing any hypotheses.

-## Sheet 1 cheat sheet
+# Sheet 1 cheat sheet

-Here's which tactic to use in order to make progress with a given proposition.
+Here's which tactic to try if you want to use a certain proposition as your next move.

 | Form of proposition | In the goal? | Hypothesis named `h`? |
 |---------------------|--------------|-----------------------|
 | `P → Q`             | `intro hP`   |             `apply h` |

-## Tactics for sheet 2
+# Tactics for sheet 2

 ## The `trivial` tactic